 Black!

-Mortified aunt: Oh my god, have you become dark?
+I am back after four days in Mortified aunt: Oh my god, have you become dark?

 Mortified aunt 2: Why are you looking so dark today?